 You see, I’ve been asking myself the same question lately.
 And the reason is because I’ve been starting to feel really stressed in my business and frankly I’m not having as much fun as I used to in it either.

 And because of a few other things that are attributing to this feeling of heaviness that are outside my business, I’ve been feeling a need to shift things.
-Just small shifts for now, while allowing the bigger shifts to more fully form without pushing them into fruition until next year.
+Just small shifts for now, while allowing the bigger shifts to more fully form without pushing them into fruition until later.

 So here’s my answer to this question and how you can figure it out for your own business too: